metabrainz/acousticbrainz-server/README.md

     docker-compose -f docker/docker-compose.yml -p acousticbrainz-server <args>

-Then, in order to download all the software and build and start the containers needed to run AcousticBrainz, use the following command:

-#### Build
+### Build and initial configuration

+Build the docker containers needed for AcousticBrainz by running the following:

-    ./develop.sh up --build
+    ./develop.sh build

-The first time you install acousticbrainz, you will need to initialize the AcousticBrainz database:
+The first time you install AcousticBrainz, you will need to initialize the AcousticBrainz database:

     ./develop.sh run --rm  webserver python2 manage.py init_db

+### Running

+Start the webserver and other required services with:

+    ./develop.sh up

+You will be able to view your local AcousticBrainz server at http://localhost:8080

+## Development notes

+### Database

 In order to load a psql session, use the following command:

     ./develop.sh run --rm db psql -U acousticbrainz -h db

-## Configuration and development

 ### Building static files

 We use Gulp as our JavaScript/CSS build system.

-#### First-time installation
+#### First-time gulp setup
 For development, the first time that you install acousticbrainz you must install node packages in your local directory.